 I’ve made a pattern that can be made for any size, and the color changes are completely flexible.
-You’ll want to know head circumference measurements to be really accurate, but you also can follow this hat size measurements suggested guidelines from below:
+You’ll want to know head circumference measurements to be really accurate, but you also can follow the hat size measurements suggested guidelines from below.

-1 skein each of Caron Simply Soft in Light Country Peach, White, Persimmon, Light Country Blue and Country Blue Ball Size: 170 g / 6 oz, 288 meters / 315 yards
+1 skein each Light Country Peach, White, Persimmon, Light Country Blue, Country Blue

-for the brim: 18 sc and 20 rows = 4 inches with a G-4mm hook
+Gauge for the brim 4 in = 18 st and 20 rows of SC with G/4mm hook

 Row 1: Work 1 single crochet (SC) into the second chain from the hook.
 1 SC into each chain across the row.
 CH 1 and turn.